 Percentage of employers who report a gap between graduate skills and workplace requirements, highlighting the competitive advantage of competency development.

-Your Next Steps: Becoming Career Ready Today
+Your Next Steps: Get Career Ready with Suitable

 To provide guidance and clarity to students that find themselves unsure about a major and career path.
 The course addresses freshman first time undecided about a major as well as students that have discovered that their initial major or career choice does not match their personal and professional aspirations.
 Students will be guided through a formal assessment of their personal characteristics, consider possible career choices and identify associated majors.